-However, the problem that arises when automation testing is put in place is long common and experienced, at some point the scripted tests begin to take too long time to complete and slow productivity and increase infrastructure costs.
+However, the problem that arises once automation testing matures is long common and experienced, at some point the scripted tests begin to take too long time to complete and slow productivity and increase infrastructure costs.

 QA Teams with extensive test automation continuously fight to keep completion time within an acceptable range.
 Eventually, many find themselves running their tests overnight.